michael-rodriguez22/COURSE-modern-javascript-from-the-beginning/README.md

-# Course - Modern Javascript From The Beginning
+# Course - Modern JavaScript From The Beginning

 ## Language Fundamentals, DOM Manipulation, and Events

-The first set of lectures are an introduction to fundamental aspects of the Javascript language.
+The first set of lectures are an introduction to fundamental aspects of the JavaScript language.
 Topics discussed include

 ```
 - primitive data types